New Report Claims Les Moonves Forced Oral Sex On Actress, Putting His $120 Million Severance Package At Risk

 Ousted CBS President Les Moonves is facing new allegations that he forced oral sex on an actress, which could put his $120 million severance package at risk.

-The alleged incident was details in a new story from the New York Times, claiming that Moonves forced aspiring actress Bobbie Phillips to perform oral sex on him at a meeting in 1995 in which he was promising to get her a job.
+The alleged incident was detailed in a new story from the New York Times, claiming that Moonves forced aspiring actress Bobbie Phillips to perform oral sex on him at a meeting in 1995 in which he was promising to get her a job.

 As the report noted, the incident left Phillips traumatized.